-Fifth Sunday of Easter - April 24
+Fifth Sunday of Easter - May 19

 Ok, so what exactly is Jesus doing these days?
-Three years ago we were wrestling with the aftermath of the Boston bombings.
-One of the group, Armenio Pineros, was challenging his group to pray that Jesus help his students say no to all the negative temptations which filled their lives.
+Some time ago when we were wrestling with the aftermath of the Boston bombings, one of the Tuesday night group, Armenio Pineros, was challenging his group to pray that Jesus help his students say no to all the negative temptations which filled their lives.
 Do we even think to ask him for such help?
+Do we even imagine that Jesus is doing something like that right now?

 I have asked the question about what Jesus is doing before, but it is always worth returning to.
 My primary reason for saying so is that many who sail under the banner of Christianity are functionally deists.
 They assert that there is a God, but he doesn't do much for them, at least not now.
-The preacher of the Kingdom of God, the resurrection preacher, that guy has to challenge this.
+In this line of thinking, God did some powerful deeds in the past, but the last few centuries have been pretty quiet for those counting miracles.
+The preacher of the Kingdom of God, the resurrection preacher, has to challenge this.
 If God is distant and not at all immanent in the world in which we live, I think we really might as well hang up the alb.
 So we ask: